isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2150.md

 ---
-title: Vacuum Cooler Equipment
+title: Sterilizer Equipment
 permalink: /productivity-solutions-grant/solutionrepo/solution2150
 ---

 ### Description

-A system that rapidly cools from produce to extend shelf life and be more energy efficient.
+A machine that eliminates harmful microorganisms and pathogens for healthy growth of produce, e.g. Autoclave or steam steriliser for soil or media treatment.

 ### Details of Solution